 Skip to main content

-Understanding our Data Community of Practice
+Our Data Community of Practice

 Collecting, understanding, and sharing patient data is important for the care of both individuals and groups of patients.
 Patients, the public and health and care staff need to be part of the discussions about how this happens, and given opportunities to share their thoughts and experiences.
 As part of the development of our SDE we have involved staff and the public from the beginning.
 We continue to do this through our Understanding Our Data Community of Practice.